sadanandpai/git-guide/README.md

 <br>

-### 21. I have many commits.
+### 20. I have many commits.
 How can I make them into a single commit?

 Squash.
+TODO

 <br>
 <br>